microsoft/pyright/.github/ISSUE_TEMPLATE/bug_report.md

 ```

 **VS Code extension or command-line**
 Are you running pyright as a VS Code extension or a command-line tool?
+Which version?
+You can find the version of the VS Code extension by clicking on the Pyright icon in the extensions panel.

 **Additional context**
 Add any other context about the problem here.